Sustainable Rural Agriculture Extension Agent

 Peace Corps Senegal does not train in French, preferring to focus on the primary language that the Volunteer will speak.
 French language skills are, however, very useful in Senegal, particularly when traveling or when working with people from other parts of the country.
 You are encouraged to learn as much French as possible prior to arrival in country.

-All Peace Corps Senegal Volunteers live with families, sharing meals and camaraderie with them.
-This affords you an opportunity to understand the culture, enjoy the security of family life and learn the language of your community.
-Volunteers have a private room/hut and private latrine/toilet within the family living environment.
+Most Peace Corps Senegal Volunteers live with families, however some volunteers will live in in independent housing and will be connected with a resource family.
+Sharing meals and camaraderie with your host/resource family will help you to understand the culture, enjoy the security of family life and learn the language of your community.
 Sustainable Rural Agriculture Extension Agents generally live in villages.
-However, given the COVID-19 pandemic, some independent living situations may be utilized in more urban and semi-urban areas.
+When living with a host family, Volunteers have a private room/hut and private latrine/toilet within the family living environment.
+Volunteers with independent housing will have a basic house or apartment with cooking facilities and toilet and bathing area.
+Given the COVID-19 pandemic, more independent living situations may be utilized in urban and semi-urban areas.

 Many Volunteer homes do not have access to running water or electricity.
 Water is collected at a community pump or well.
 Cell phone coverage in Senegal is fairly good and you will have a Peace Corps issued cell phone.
 Internet is becoming more widely available, although it is still not available everywhere.
 You may be able to access 4G.
 Internet coverage is more commonly available in larger towns and cities.

 Volunteers are encouraged to bring a laptop for project planning, monitoring and reporting.
 However, keep in mind that the dust, heat and humidity of Senegal are hard on electronics.
 It can be very useful to have a laptop and a smart phone, but you may not wish to invest in the most expensive model; cheaper used and/or hardier models may be better options.